-- Repeat step 2, this time on your left side.
+- Repeat step two, this time on your left side.

 - Sit upright and look straight ahead for 30 seconds.

-These exercises are thought to help move the debris causing the vertigo.
-They should be repeated at home three to four times per day (UMM).
+It’s believed that these exercises can help move the debris that is causing the vertigo.
+They should be repeated (at home) at least three to four times per day.

 Vestibular rehabilitation therapy (VRT) is another treatment option for peripheral vertigo.
-This involves working with a physical therapist to improve balance by helping the brain learn to compensate for inner ear problems.
+It involves working with a physical therapist to improve balance by helping the brain learn to compensate for inner ear problems.

-Severe, persistent cases of vertigo can be treated with surgery if other treatment methods are unsuccessful.
+Surgery can treat severe, persistent cases of vertigo if other treatment methods are unsuccessful.
 This surgery involves removing part or all of the inner ear.